alextgould/alextgould.github.io/_posts/2025-03-31-happy-plants.md

 ## Autobots, Roll Out!

-To have the process run on a daily basis, I created a script that would call the various functions, and then used the Windows Task Manager to run the script automatically each day.
+To have the process run on a daily basis, I created a script that would call the various functions, and then used the Windows Task Scheduler to run the script automatically each day.
 As with most of the things I did for the first time in this project, it sounded really simple at first...

 ### Including python modules from another project directory